netwerk-digitaal-erfgoed/lod-aggregator/tests/SOCH/README.md

 In the config file .env the variable for the provider VAR_PROVIDER was set to 'SOCH'.

-For running the scripts used in this test we must first must run the following command for the root of the lod-aggregator:
+For running the scripts described below we must first run the following command in the root of the lod-aggregator:

 ```bash
 source bin/setpaths